Skip Navigation Website Accessibility

 Can I use non-quilting material for my quilt back?
 A: Ideally the answer is "No".
 We prefer 100% quilting cotton, minky or batik fabrics for the backing.
 Please do not bring in knit fabrics or sheeting.
 We may call you and ask that the backing material be replaced.
 Please note that we want to provide consistent stitch quality and the thickness/quality of the fabric and batting has an impact.

 Can I provide my own batting?
 A: Yes, you can provide your own batting.
 Make sure that the batting is large enough and provides an extra 2-3" on each side compared to your quilt top.
 If the batting is poor quality we may call you asking for you to have the batting replaced.
-Low quality batting may be used, however, it will impact the quality of the stitching.
+You may be called regarding replacing batting dropped off that is in poor condition, or will provide an extreme uneven loft result.
+Lower quality batting may be used, however, it will impact the quality of the stitching.
 We test every new bobbin that is put on the machine.
 If the batting is low quality and the fabric back is low quality or too thin, we will have to do a lot of testing to get the tension set as best as possible.

 Preparing your quilt for machine quilting